Trisophic-Union/Core-Documents/Constitution/Constitution.md

 This office regulates the executive’s relationship with the jurisdiction.

-If any part of the executive is to be invovled with the judicial branch, then it must also communicate through the Judical Office.
+If any part of the executive is to be involved with the judicial branch, then it must also communicate through the Judicial Office.

 The Judicial office must also answer to the custodium to execute any executive actions within the union.
-It should not execute actions outside the union unless permitted by the Judical or the group/individual requesting support.
+It should not execute actions outside the union unless permitted by the Judicial or the group/individual requesting support.

 ##### Membership

-- Must have atleast contributed to a Trisophic Union document.
+- Must have at least contributed to a Trisophic Union document.
 - Clear understanding of Trigonocracy
 - Understanding of Technocracy